growing mental health leaders

 Rather than the traditional model of the funder designing the programme in isolation from the communities in which it will be delivered, co-design ensures that fundamental processes are designed by those at grassroots level.

-Changing Minds and HPA are committed to ensuring the co-design philosophy is maintained for design, development and improvement throughout the duration of the initiative.
+Changing Minds are committed to ensuring the co-design philosophy is maintained for design, development and improvement throughout the duration of the initiative.

 Does the Rākau Roroa initiative include addictions?